 How a P-Trap Works

 A drain trap is often known as a P-trap.
 The name is derived from its shape—a looping configuration that looks like a sideways "P." The bend in the trap holds a small amount of standing water that's left behind in the drain each time the sink is used.
-This water-filled bend seals the drain opening and prevents gases from rising up from the sewer system into your house.
+The water seals the drain opening and prevents gases from rising up from the sewer system into your house.
 The drain trap also provides a convenient recovery point if a ring or other small valuable goes down the drain.
 Such objects often remain in the trap rather than getting washed into the main drain.
 The drain trap also provides a place to clear clogs—either from the trap bend itself or in the branch drain leading into the wall.

 The trap bend and trap arm typically are secured with short, large-diameter nuts called slip nuts.
 Inside each joint, a vinyl slip washer seals against the pipe.
-You can loosen nuts these by hand or with tongue-and-groove pliers.
+You can loosen the nuts by hand or with tongue-and-groove pliers.
 If you don't have pliers, you can use a pipe wrench, but be careful not to damage the parts; pipe wrenches can exert a lot of force.

 Drain Trap Materials

 Sink drain traps are commonly made of white PVC, black ABS plastic, or chromed metal (brass or copper).
 When replacing a trap, you can use the same material as the old trap or choose something different.
 Replacement drain traps are sold as kits at home improvement centers, hardware stores, and online retailers.
-Several sizes are available, including 1 1/4-inch, 1 1/2-inch, and 2-inch.
+Several sizes (pipe diameters) are available, including 1 1/4-inch, 1 1/2-inch, and 2-inch.
 Bathroom sinks usually use 1 1/4-inch traps, while kitchen sinks usually use 2"-inch traps.
 Washers are provided that allow you to connect to the 1 1/4" tailpiece from a sink.
 2-inch traps are commonly used on shower and tub drains.
 Check your drain fitting and branch drain opening to determine what size of drain trap you will need.